George E. Primeau Sr.

 Download the Application for a Building Permit

 RENTAL PROPERTY INFORMATION

 Own a rental property?
 The City of Cohoes requires residential occupancy permits (ROPs) every three years or with every change in tenancy.
 Inspection of each rental unit costs $40.
 Contact the Treasurer’s Office at 233-2111 to schedule your inspection.
 Click here for answers to

 Frequently Asked Questions for Landlords and the **Landlord's Guide to Cohoes**.

 Carbon Monoxide (CO) Detectors - "Amanda's Law"

--See Carbon Monoxide Safety Tips & Safety Flyer Below-
+Click here for Carbon Monoxide Safety Tips & a Safety Flyer.

 New York State recently passed legislation requiring Carbon Monoxide (CO) detectors in all new and existing residential buildings, and institutions.
 Called “Amanda’s Law” the legislation takes effect February 22, 2010.
 Amanda’s Law requires that all dwelling units have at least one CO detector; battery operated devices suffice in existing buildings, but new buildings must install either plug-in or wired detectors.
 If applied to an apartment building, one CO detector should be placed outside the bedrooms in each unit.

 Another CO detector should be placed near the potential source of CO if it is on a different floor than the sleeping units.
 Usually, the source of CO is in the basement where the heating equipment is located.
 Therefore, a CO detector is required in the basement as well.
 There is one Exception: Compliance with this section is not required where no carbon monoxide source is located within or attached to the structure.
 However, compliance with this section is required if any carbon monoxide source is subsequently located within or attached to the structure.